 Limited to 20 students.
 Fall semester: Professor Sánchez-Eppler.
-Spring semester: Visiting Professor Cayer.2016-17: Offered in Fall 2016
+Spring semester: Visiting Professor Cayer.2017-18: Offered in Spring 2018

 This introduction to literary theory will offer an interrogation of some of the assumed tensions between experiences generally described as real and those described as imaginary.
 Over the course of the semester we will consider the ways literature enlarges personal experience, even as we will also attend to what happens when art approaches the limits of representation.
 Some of our particular concerns will include learning how to draw relationships between texts and their social and historical moments; questioning our own acts of learning about others through books; and exploring the relationship between identity and literacy.
 This class will also include a service component in which some of the class’ theory will come into practice, with students in this course working as reading partners to high school students engaged with the same texts and questions in American urban, rural, and reservation schools.
 Priority will be given to students already involved with teaching and literacy programs.